Ruchika, R&D (Consumer Healthcare), India

 We need more women in science to create the inclusive technologies of the future

-To mark International Day of Women and Girls in Science, Nidhi Aggarwal, Global Packaging Development Manager in our Consumer Healthcare business, tells how she reached her current role and explains why we need more diversity of thought in science and applied fields.
+Nidhi Aggarwal, Global Packaging Development Manager, Consumer Healthcare, tells how she reached her current role and explains why we need more diversity of thought in science and applied fields.